volny/creative-theme-jekyll/README.md

 The entire website is localized and translated into few languages.
 The default language is French.

-The languages enabled are listed in the folder `_languages`.
-The static texts are translated in the `_translations.yml`.
+The enabled languages and all static texts are listed and translated in the `_translations.yml`.

 To add a new language support:
-1. Create a new markdown file in the `_languages` folder and fill it based on the other languages format.
-2. Add a new language-short-name.html file at the root of the repository (ex: `en.html`), within set the correct `lang` variable.
+1. Add a new language-short-name.html file at the root of the repository (ex: `en.html`), within set the correct `lang` variable.
-4. Finally add andtranslate all entries in the `_translations.yml` file.
+2. Add and translate all entries in the `_translations.yml` file.

+Pros
+- All translations and available languages are contained within 1 config file.

+Cons
+- You need to restart the website after editing the `_translations.yml` file.

 ## Deployment